VertexVirtuoso/Speech_to_text-for-Maya/README.md

 # audio_to_text-for-Maya
- A speech recognition tool for Maya, it writes on the command line what it's said in the scene's audio
+ A speech recognition tool for Maya, it writes on the command line and in a custom pop up window what it's said in the scene's audio

 To compile: